 With self-enrollment, you will know immediately after you submit your selections whether or not you have been placed in a course.

-Below is information you will need to know in order to register for the fall term.
+Below is information you will need to know in order to register for courses.
 Please check the course lists frequently for updates to the curriculum during registration and prior to the start of the term.
 Please review the materials and familiarize yourself with the information so you are prepared to register for courses once your appointment time has arrived.
 There is no formal training for self-enrollment.
 Therefore, you should make sure you have reviewed and fully understand all the materials and procedures discussed below before registration begins.
 Please read all the information on this page before you proceed to review the University documents.

 Course & Class Lists